bohdanbobrowski/digikam_screensaver/README.md

     python digikam_digikam_screensaver_build.py

-You'll find exe in `.\dist` folder - just rename it and install.
+You'll find exe in `.\dist` folder - just rename it to scr and install.

 ## Documentation and inspiration